 Getting the data in:

 There a several ways to do this, and we will explore 2.
 The easiest is to have your data in an Excel spreadsheet as three columns of x, y and z data.
 The first row can be data labels (e.g. easting, northing and elevation).
 You can open this directly from the gridding option (see below).
 Keep it simple to start with, and only have your data on the sheet.
-If your data is originally in latitude and longitude you need to convert it to UTM in order to have map without signficant distortion.
-You can use this UTM-lat.long transformation module for the U.S. (no promises it works).
+If your data is originally in latitude and longitude you need to convert it to UTM in order to have a map without significant distortion.
+You can use this UTM-lat.long Excel sheet for the U.S. (no promises it works, and it takes some time to learn how to use it).
 Use NAD 83 for you geodetic datum when you make the conversions.
-For the many parts of the world you can download Exel calculators that will do the transformation for that particular part of the world.
+For the many parts of the world you can download Excel calculators that will do the transformation for that particular part of the world.

 Gridding the data:

 Select the Grid/Data option.
 Find the file you want to grid, and select it.
-Note that once again, you must save the data as a grid file that you will access from the Map option.
+You should be able to grid directly from your Excel file, although you will have to tell Surfer what sheet in the file the data is in.
+Note that you must save the data as a grid file that you will access from the Map option.
 When working on one project you will likely have a minimum of 3 files: a data file, a grid file, and a plot file.
 Get used to it.
-ArcGIS, a software package we will explore later, produces a plethora of files, and for large projects file management is an important issue.
-Note that in the windows in Surfer that open you have a variety of gridding options.
+ArcGIS, a software package we will explore later, produces a plethora of files, and to reiterate, for large projects file management is an important issue.
+Note that in the window in Surfer that opens you have a variety of gridding options.
 The kriging option is the default one, although in this exercise you will look at some of the others.
 As you explore the different gridding options you will see that the gridding option you use is important.
 Your reading, and lecture notes should give more insight into the different gridding options.
 Note that a report is produced when you grid the data.
-Familiarize yourself with the information provided in the report.
+Familiarize yourself with the information provided in the report (yet another file you can save).

 Contouring the data:

 Once you have a grid file you can contour it, or create wire-frame models, or a variety of other outputs.
 For this exercise you should try all except the base map option and the vector option.
 Note the Map/3Dview option.
 Once you have created a map and selected (click on it so the 'handles' are evident), one can then change the perspective with this option.
-Note that this works on other 'maps' than the wireframe.
+There are a variety of plotting options.
+Note that this works on other 'maps' than the wire frame.
+You can also produce a posting map, which shows the location of the data points, so that the viewer can see what the spatial distribution of the data that underlying the contouring results is.
+This is very useful and almost routine.

 Making the product 'appealing':